retest/docs/docs/recheck.cli/tutorial/maintain-golden-master.md

 Maintaining the Golden Master
 =============================

-After you correctly [installed and setup the recheck.CLI](../setup.md), you can now use it to apply changes and maintain the Golden Master.
+After you correctly [installed and setup the recheck.cli](../setup.md), you can use it to apply changes and maintain the Golden Master.

-To easily generate changes to check for, open a browser and go to [Scratchpad.io](http://scratchpad.io), a site that lets you edit HTML and CSS in real-time.
+To easily generate changes to check for, open a browser and go to [Scratchpad.io](http://scratchpad.io), a site that lets you edit HTML and CSS in realtime.
 Opening the page will forward you to a unique URL (e.g. [http://scratchpad.io/recheck-45678](http://scratchpad.io/recheck-45678)).
-Now based on a [previous test](../../recheck-web/tutorial/explicit-checks.md), we can replace the method name google with scratchpad and adjust the URL to load your newly created unique URL.
+Now based on a [previous test](../../recheck-web/tutorial/explicit-checks.md), we can replace the method name "google" with "scratchpad" and adjust the URL to load your newly created unique URL.
 The method body should then look similar to this:

 ```
   @Test